apollographql/apollo-ios/docs/source/swift-scripting.md

   | - ApolloCodegen // Contains Swift Scripting files
 ```

-Next, now that you have a schema, you a GraphQL file with an operation in order to generate code.
+Next, now that you have a schema, you need a GraphQL file with an operation in order to generate code.

 ## Adding a `.graphql` file with an operation